underscoreio/essential-scala/src/pages/objects/traits.md

 res2: Int = 123
 ~~~

-We'll learn more about the intricacies of Scala's type hierarchy later on.

 ### Exploiting Types

 In one sense a type is just a collection of values that share common properties.
-More than that, though, **a type can represent any property of a program that we can establish without evaluating the program.**
+More than that, though, a type can represent **any property of a program that we can establish without evaluating it.**

 In old languages like C, types were used to specify the machine representation of data, essentially providing optimisation hints to the compiler.
 In modern languages like Scala, **types are used to ensure that important program properties are maintained**.